ClassicPress/wp-cms-experimental/README.md

 #### To start the development environment for the first time

-Clone the current repository using `git clone https://github.com/WordPress/wordpress-develop.git`.
-Then in your terminal move to the repository folder `cd wordpress-develop` and run the following commands:
+Clone the current repository using `git clone https://github.com/wp-cms/wp-cms.git`.
+Then in your terminal move to the repository folder `cd wp-cms` and run the following commands:

 ```
 npm install